Sign up for this email series:

 As one MyEpilepsyTeam member recommended, “You can look up your medications on the internet and find out if they have any adverse reactions to alcohol.”
 Another noted, “It would be wise to speak to your pharmacist about it.
 They know more about the medications than the doctors do.”
 Ultimately, it’s important that you understand the side effects of your medications, as well as how they interact with alcohol, if you choose to drink.

 Many people with epilepsy have heard that alcohol consumption can change the blood levels of their AEDs.
-However, more recent research shows that having one to two drinks a day does not seem to affect these levels in most medications.
+More recent research shows that having one to two drinks a day does not seem to affect these levels in most medications.
+However, some medications are more likely than others to metabolize differently when alcohol is used.
+It is important to discuss your individual risk for drinking with your health care team.

 The choice about whether to drink alcohol as someone with epilepsy goes beyond, “Does alcohol cause epileptic seizures?”
 You need to consider more factors than just the alcohol itself — especially your medications.
 Be sure to ask your doctor about the effects of alcohol on any medications you might be taking.